Rowyda020/EatNsplit/README.md

-# Eat-N-Split
+# EatNsplit

-Eat-N-Split is an application designed to help friends eat together and split their bill effortlessly.
-Whether you're dining out or ordering in, Eat-N-Split makes the process of sharing expenses simple and transparent.
+EatNsplit is an application designed to help friends eat together and split their bill effortlessly.
+Whether you're dining out or ordering in, EatNsplit makes the process of sharing expenses simple and transparent.

 ## Features